1973 European Amateur Team Championship

 The 1973 European Amateur Team Championship took place 28 June – 1 July at Penina Golf & Resort in Portimão, Algarve, Portugal.
 It was the eighth men's golf European Amateur Team Championship.

 Venue

 The tournament was played at the resort's 18-hole Championship Course, originally called The Penina, founded by John Stilwell and designed by Sir Henry Cotton.
 The course was set up with par 35 over the first nine holes and par 38 on the second nine, finishing with two par 5 holes.

-The whether was warm and sunny during the whole tournament.
+The weather was warm and sunny during the whole tournament.

 Format

 All participating teams played one qualification round of stroke-play with six players, counted the five best scores for each team.

 The eight best teams formed flight A, in knock-out match-play over the next three days.
 The teams were seeded based on their positions after the stroke play.
 The first placed team were drawn to play the quarter final against the eight placed team, the second against the seventh, the third against the sixth and the fourth against the fifth.
 In each match between two nation teams, two 18-hole foursome games and five 18-hole single games were played.
 Teams were allowed to use six players during the team matches, selecting four of them in the morning foursome matches and five players in to the afternoon single matches.

 The six teams placed 9–14 in the qualification stroke-play formed Flight B to play similar knock-out play and the four teams placed 15–18 formed Flight C to meet each other, to decide their final positions.